alli5723/instaimages/README.md

 ```
 $ php -S localhost:8011 -t ./
 ```
+The file would now be available via http://localhost:8011/

 ## Option 2
 Alternatively, on a system that has node installed, you can follow instructions indicated in this post